Effective isotrivial Mordell-Lang in positive characteristic: Introduction

 Groundbreaking work of Hrushovski \cite{udi} showed that in a natural sense all counterexamples to the naive translation of the Mordell-Lang theorem to the positive characteristic setting are of this type; namely, they arise from semiabelian varieties over finite fields -- the so-called {\em isotrivial} case.
 Indeed, Hrushovski~\cite{udi} proved a relative function field version of positive characteristic Mordell-Lang in the mid-nineties that treated the isotrivial case as exceptional.
 Hrushovski, however, did not give a description of what general intersections look like in the isotrivial case and this exceptional case was dealt with in later work of the third author and Scanlon as follows:

-\begin{theorem}[Moosa-Scanlon~\cite{fsets}] Suppose $G$ is a semiabelian variety over a finite field $\mathbb F_q$ of characteristic $p$, and let $F:G\to G$ be the endomorphism induced by the $q$-power Frobenius.
-Suppose $X\subseteq G$ is a closed subvariety and $\Gamma\leq G$ is a finitely generated $F$-invariant subgroup.
+\begin{theorem}[Moosa-Scanlon~\cite{fsets}] Suppose $G$ is a semiabelian variety over a finite field $\mathbb F_q$ of prime characteristic~$p$, and let $F:G\to G$ be the endomorphism induced by the $q$-power Frobenius.
+Suppose $X\subseteq G$ is a closed subvariety defined over a field extension of $\mathbb F_q$, and $\Gamma\leq G$ is a finitely generated $F$-invariant subgroup.
 Then $X\cap\Gamma$ is a finite union of sets of the form $S+\Lambda$ where $S\subseteq\Gamma$ is a translate of a sum of $F$-orbits and $\Lambda$ is a subgroup. \end{theorem}

-See Definition~\ref{cfgfset} below for a precise explanation of what we mean by ``translates of sums of $F$-orbits", and for a comparison with the exact formulation in~\cite{fsets}.
-The assumption on $\Gamma$ of $F$-invariance was later removed by the second author~\cite{ghioca}.
+Here, we are identifying $G$ and $X$ with their points in a sufficiently large algebraically closed field that serves as a universal domain for algebraic geometry in characteristic~$p$.
+Also, see Definition~\ref{cfgfset} below for a precise explanation of what we mean by a ``translate of a sum of $F$-orbits", and for a comparison with the exact formulation in~\cite{fsets}.

 Many classical diophantine problems can be realised as special cases of the Mordell-Lang theorem.
 For example, a special case of the Skolem-Mahler-Lech theorem (see \cite{Everest}) -- asserting that the zero set of a simple linearly recurrent sequence over a characteristic zero field is a finite union of arithmetic progressions along with a finite set -- can be obtained from Faltings' theorem by taking the semiabelian variety to be $\mathbb{G}_m^d$ for some $d\ge 1$ and $\Gamma$ to be an infinite cyclic subgroup.
 More generally, theorems on $S$-unit equations can be cast in this framework as well.